hiterboy963/theng-cryptography-final-assignment/README.md

 ```
 ### Dependencies/Libraries Used

++ cryptography (the main library) consist of:
+- rsa: generate key pair
+- padding: add PSS (Probabilistic Signature Scheme) signing standard for more security
+- hashes: for SHA-256 to work
-- cryptography: used for RSA key generation
+- serialization: for saving key pairs into .pem file format
-- hashlib: used for calculating SHA-256 file hashes
+- invaildsignature: for error message
++ getpass: Python dependency for masking passwords when typing
-- os: used for file system handling
++ os: used for file system handling